 How do patients acquire marijuana, and how much can they possess?

 Senate Bill 420 (2003) authorizes individual patients (and their caregivers) to possess up to six mature or 12 immature plants and eight ounces of dried cannabis.
-Patients can grow their own marijuana, or purchase it from nonprofit collectives and cooperatives (usually storefront dispensaries).
+Patients can grow their own marijuana, or purchase it from licensed dispensaries.
+It is not legal to sell without a license.

 Cities and counties may raise the limits on quantity if they choose (although more than 100 square feet would subject the individual to the new licensing requirements.)
 They can also impose zoning restrictions preventing dispensaries or prohibiting outdoor cultivation, so check local codes.

 What is a Medical Marijuana ID card, and how do patients get one?

 Cards are issued by county Departments of Public Health.
 There is a charge for the card; currently the fee is $100 annually ($50 with proof of Medi-Cal benefits) in Sacramento County (“Medical Marijuana Identification Card – Frequently Asked Questions,” Sacramento County Department of Health and Human Services).

 Return of marijuana seized during a police stop or arrest